Byzantine-Resilient Population Protocols: Conclusions

 \section{Conclusions}

 We presented Byzantine-resilient population protocols for the majority consensus problem, which can tolerate up to $f = O(n)$ faulty nodes.
 The only other known previous work tolerates up to $o(\sqrt n)$ faulty nodes.
 Thus, our protocols significantly improve on the number of faulty nodes that can tolerated by a $\omega(\sqrt n)$ factor.
 We introduce a comprehensive range of Byzantine adversary models, which combine variants where the nodes are corrupted statically or dynamically, and the adversary is Full or Weak depending on its capability to observe fully or partially the execution.
-For these adversary models we presented lower bounds on the size of the initial difference $d = \Omega(f+1)$.
+For these adversary models we presented lower bounds on the size of the initial differences $d = \Omega(f+1)$.
 We also presented three algorithms with different trade-offs between the requirements on $d$, getting very close to the lower bounds.
-The algorithms require $O(\log n)$ states per node, they are fast (polylogarithmically) and correct against the strongest considered Fully Dynamic Byzantine Adversary (unlike the previous algorithm that worked against the Static Byzantine Adversary).
+The algorithms require $O(\log^3 n)$ states per node, they are fast (polylogarithmically) and correct against the strongest considered Fully Dynamic Byzantine Adversary (unlike the previous algorithm that worked against the Static Byzantine~Adversary).

-Compared to the state of the art population protocols that are non-Byzantine-resilient, our protocols have close asymptotic performance, which is only a poly-log factor away from the best known stabilization time, while the number of states is the same ($O(\log n)$).
+Compared to the state of the art population protocols that are non-Byzantine-resilient, our protocols have close asymptotic performance, which is only a poly-log factor away from the best known stabilization time, while the number of states is the same ($O(\log^3 n)$).
 A question is whether the bounds we presented can be even tighter in the presence of faults.
-Therefore, an interesting question is to find whether the protocol requirements on $d$ can be tighter, and if the time and number of states can also asymptotically improve, to get even closer results to the protocols that do not tolerate faults.
+Therefore, an interesting direction is to find whether the protocol requirements on $d$ can be tighter, and if the time and number of states can also asymptotically improve, to get even closer results to the protocols that do not tolerate faults.
 Another interesting open question is whether our techniques, such as asymmetric/symmetric cancellations, partial/full duplication or combining different protocols by applying random biases, can be used for other related problems with faulty nodes, such as multi-valued majority consensus, or even leader election.
+Finally, it is interesting to check whether population protocols could improve performance of Byzantine-resilient computation on a {\em multi-hop} communication systems, comparing to the classic message-passing model (c.f.,~\cite{ChlebusKO20}).